 The School of Public Policy Publications

-In other words, when seeking to reduce domestic violence against women, however infinitesimal the reduction sought may be, violence against men is of no concern, but re-educating the public to reduce violence against women is an important first step of paramount importance, time and again, to the exclusion of all others.
+In other words, when seeking to reduce domestic violence against women, however infinitesimal the reduction sought may be, violence against men is of no concern, but re-educating the public to reduce violence against women is an important first step of paramount importance, time and again, to the exclusion of all concerns relating to other, more pressing issues.

 - The New Mythology: the Super Bowl Hoax